pachev/yatodo/Readme.md

 This is another Todo web app which uses Spring for the API and AngularJS 2 for the frontend.

-Click [here](http://52.57.161.17/) for a running demo.
+Click [here](http://yatodo.pachevjoseph.com/) for a running demo.

 ## Running

 Each part can be ran individually.
-Refer to the READMEs inside the api project and the frontend project for further documentation.
+Refer to the READMEs inside the api, and frontend project for further documentation.

 ### Running With Docker

 Inside the main repository is a `docker-compose.yml` file which will build the entire application including frontend and backend.
-Simply run the following command to to bring the entire application:
+Simply run the following command to bring up the entire application:

 ```
-$ docker-compose up --build`
+$ docker-compose up --build

 ```